-If you are experiencing irregular or unexplained symptoms then it may be necessary for you to have a continuous ECG over a longer period of time, often 24 - 72 hours.
+If you are experiencing irregular or unexplained symptoms then it may be necessary for you to have a continuous ECG over a longer period of time, often 24-72 hours, but may be as long as two weeks.
 You will be given a small monitor to wear all the time and this is able to detect any abnormal heart rhythms during that period.
 You can maintain all normal activity during this time.

 During this period you should note down your activities and any symptoms that you may have.
 This will enable your doctor to compare your 'diary' with the ECG trace recorded by the monitor which may help with making a diagnosis.

-Implantable Cardiac Monitor (ICM)
+This field is growing rapidly and there are new devices entering the market frequently.
+They all can record heart rhythms outside the clinic, and each has special features.
+Please ask your physician about the best one for you.

+Implantable Loop Recorder (ILR)

-If a doctor is unable to diagnose what is causing your symptoms with an ECG and a 24 hour monitor, then they may consider an Implantable Cardiac Monitor (ICM).
+If doctors are unable to diagnose what is causing your symptoms with an ECG and maybe a portable ECG recorder, then they may consider an implantable loop recorder (ILR).

-An ICM is used to monitor heart rhythms for months at a time if the episodes are less frequent than every 30 days.
+An ILR may be used to monitor heart rhythms for months at a time if the episodes are less frequent than every 30 days.
 The device can remain in place for up to three years.

-The ICM can determine whether your fainting is related to a heart rhythm problem.
+The ILR can determine whether your fainting is related to a heart rhythm problem.
 It is a small device and is inserted just beneath the skin in the chest area.
-This procedure is carried out in an outpatient clinic under local anaesthetic and will take 15 - 20 minutes.
+This procedure is carried out in an outpatient clinic under local anaesthetic and will take between 15 - 20 minutes.

-An ICM records your heart rate and rhythm and captures your heart's activities during an actual blackout.
+An ILR records your heart rate and rhythm and captures these during an actual faint.
 This will help the doctor to rule in or rule out an abnormal heart rhythm and other cardiac conditions.
-When you have experienced a blackout or pre blackout symptoms, you either need to return to the hospital for the results to be downloaded, or if you have received a cardiac monitor with remote capabilities, you can send the stored information to your doctor via a phone line from home.
-In some instances, these results may produce a diagnosis.
-If so, the ICM may be removed and appropriate treatment given.
-However, it is not uncommon for the ICM to remain in place for up to three years.
+When you have experienced a faint or pre faint symptoms, you either need to return to the hospital for the results to be downloaded, or if you have received a loop recorder with remote capabilities,you can send the stored information to your doctor from home.
+In some instances,